jorge120609/api-documentation/pusher-api/user-guides/subscriptions.md

     "timestamp": "<event timestamp in ISO-8601 format>" }
 ```
-For example, if you subscribe to the `InventoryTrackingStarted` event, when that event is triggered at the Zettle Go app, you will receive a `POST` request that looks similar to the following:
+For example, you have a subscription to the `InventoryTrackingStarted` event.
+When that event is triggered at the Zettle Go app, you will receive a `POST` request that looks like the following:

 ```json
 {